babelitoo/fitness-tracker/README.md

 ## Usage
 *Instructions for use:*
 Add new workout and fill out information or continue a previous started workout.
-Check stats in dashboard to see chart and pie graph of your daily performance.
+Check stats in dashboard to see chart and bar graph of your daily performance.
 Click Fitness Tracker to go back to your last workout.
 ## Tech
-Sequelize, Dotenv, Mysql2, Express, Node, Insomnia to test api routes.
+Compression, Dotenv, Express, Mongoose, Morgan, Nodemon, Mongodb, Mongodb Atlas, Heroku for deployment

 ## License
 MIT